openharmony/docs/en/application-dev/reference/apis/js-apis-uripermissionmanager.md

 verifyUriPermission(uri: string, flag: wantConstant.Flags, accessTokenId: number): Promise&lt;number&gt;

 Checks whether an application has the permission specified by **flag** for an URI.
-This method uses a promise to return the result.
+This API uses a promise to return the result.

-**System capabilities**:
+**System capability**:

 SystemCapability.Ability.AbilityRuntime.Core